 - Making sure your name is spelt right in your name box - and also getting people to add their instrument

-People might not want to do this every week so as weeks go by you can invite new people to join the session 10 mins early if they want a mini zoom induction.
+People might not want to do this every week so as weeks go by you could invite new people to join the session 10 mins early if they want a mini zoom induction.

 Warm ups are just as important online as they are ‘in real life’.
 Indeed, in the virtual world they take on an extra importance; given that no one can hear anyone else when the playing starts, it’s good that everyone can see each other and know that everyone is doing the same thing.
 It can also look quite amusing, which can help put people at ease.
 For that reason, including some physical warm ups is a good idea.
 Some good warm ups are: